Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 they did this survey recently on regional accents in Britain, and they

-they concluded that regional accents are kind of merging, that they're softening, they're losing their edge.
+they they concluded that regional accents are kind of merging, that they're they're softening, they're losing their edge.

-the language and the dialect would change slightly, you know, in an age when 10 miles was a long way, and it was a big deal to make a journey from there to there.
+the language and the dialect would change slightly, you know, in an age when 10 miles was a long way and it, you know, it was a big deal to make a journey from there to there.

 And this was generally true around the country, except in Liverpool, where the accent was getting stronger, was getting more severe.